If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Jump to navigation Jump to search

-Genewars went through a ridiculous number of design iterations, mostly nothing like each other, with only the basic idea of genetic engineering tying them together.
+Genewars went through many substantially different design iterations from a laid back Amiga strategy/sandbox game to a PC war game, with only the basic idea of genetic engineering tying them together.

 Development Timeline